Last Updated on October 5, 2021 by Lori Geurin

 - Heart palpitations or Lyme carditis

-- Extreme exhaustion which is not relieved by sleeping or resting
+- Extreme exhaustion, not relieved by sleeping or resting

 - Inability to control facial muscles